iot-da/iot-da.github.io/docs/Subjects/NP1/P3/index.md

 network would be exposed.

 To analyze this security issue, we will use our laptop/pc as provisioning device.
-We ha to connect the laptop/pc to the provisioning SSID of the ESP32 node and use a command line tool provided with the ESP-IDF toolset, called `esp_prov.py`, which can be found in the directory `tools/esp_prov`.
+We have to connect the laptop/pc to the provisioning SSID of the ESP32 node and use a command line tool provided with the ESP-IDF toolset, called `esp_prov.py`, which can be found in the directory `tools/esp_prov`.